 extra amount of light around the vehicle.
 Usually found behind the grille, or on truck bumpers.

 The light bar is a staple of almost all construction vehicles, or first responder vehicles.
 A full 360 degree light output makes sure your seen day or night.

-Smaller light bars come with magnetic mounts for easy installation.
+A small led light bars such a mini led light bar come with magnetic mounts for easy installation.

 - Strobe lights

 Strobe lighting is usually found in hideaway kits.
-These are usually installed in spaces around the headlights and tailights.
+These are usually installed in spaces around the headlights and taillights.